 Settings which are related to machine ratings can be set in either actual units of voltage or in per unit values.
 When a native unit is edited, BESTCOMSPlus automatically recalculates the per unit value based on the native unit setting and the rated data parameter (on the System Parameters, Rated Data screen) associated with it.
-Conversely, when a per unit value is edited, BESTCOMSPlus automatically recalculates the native value based on the per unit setting and the rated data parameter setting and the rated data parameter (or the System Parameters, Rated Data screen) associated with it.
+Conversely, when a per unit value is edited, BESTCOMSPlus automatically recalculates the native value based on the per unit setting and the rated data parameter setting and the rated data parameter is edited, BESTCOMSPlus automatically recalculates the native value based on the per unit setting and the rated data parameter associated with it.